 Fall is here and all things outdoors are in full swing.
 Whether you enjoy hunting, fishing, or shrimping, fall offers it all.
-The bait is thick , shrimp are full grown and that nip in the air puts the fish in feed mode.
-Fall brings cooler water temperatures triggering game fish like REDFISH and SPECKLED SEA TROUT Speckled Sea Trout to gorge themselves.
-I have been guiding clients from Pawleys Island South to McCellanville SC.
+The bait is thick, shrimp are full grown and that nip in the air puts the fish in feed mode.
+Above all fall brings cooler water temperatures triggering game fish like REDFISH and SPECKLED SEA TROUT to gorge themselves.
+I have been guiding clients from Pawleys Island South to McCellanville SC and will try to keep the South Carolina Fishing Reports coming out monthly.

 Till next tide